josephjosuuu/Acoustic-fence/README.md

 - Different animals can be scared away using different alarming sounds.
 - Elephants can be scared away using the sound of [**buzzing bees** or by the sound of **angry tigers**](http://www.bbc.com/earth/story/20141204-five-ways-to-scare-off-elephants)
+- Boars are generally afraid of loud noises.
+So, giving out a bursting sound can be very effective towards them.
+- [High-intensity ultrasonic sound waves of 20-50 kHz frequency](https://www.hindustantimes.com/punjab/ultrasonic-machine-to-keep-away-monkeys-in-shimla/story-Yrf9NB1uhoW93qlcG71FEJ.html) are very effective towards monkeys.
+But here we can use crackling or busting sounds to scare them away.

 ### Speaker :